isc-projects/bind9/bin/tools/mdig.rst

    This option sets the query type to ``type``.
 It can be any valid query type which is supported in BIND 9.
-The default query type is "A", unless the ``-x`` option is supplied to indicate a reverse lookup with the "PTR" query type.
+The default query type is "A", unless the :option:`-x` option is supplied to indicate a reverse lookup with the "PTR" query type.

 .. option:: -x addr